 Based on an average of salary estimates from Glassdoor and ZipRecruiter, the national average freelance web developer salary is $75,430 per year.

 Beginners without a decent portfolio or many years of experience may struggle to find higher rates.
 But your pay is often based on how well you convince a client that you’re worth what you ask to earn.
-Due to the vast pay discrepancy between jobs, most sources don’t agree on an exact number for a web developer’s work.
+Due to the vast pay discrepancy between web developer jobs, most sources don’t agree on an exact number for a web developer’s work.

 With a bit of research, it’s fair to conclude that the average freelance web developer salary per hour is about $60.
 And when you consider the other great benefits of remote work, that hourly wage is even more impressive.